royaltm/spectrusty-tutorial/step1.md

 A single pass of a raster beam is a video frame.
 The number of CPU cycles (or `T-states` that are being used as time units here) of every frame always stays the same.

-Now it becomes obvious: we should run our emulator in a loop.
-First, we'll run code for the constant number of cycles.
-Then from the collected data, we'll render a video raster as an image and the sound as short audio samples.
-Then we'll collect the user input and pass it to the state machine.
+Now it becomes obvious: the emulator should be run in a loop.
+First, it should run code for the constant number of cycles.
+Then from the collected data, it should render a video raster as an image and the sound as short audio samples.
+Then it should poll user input and pass it to the state machine.
 Rinse and repeat.

 ```rust
 // yeah...more imports...